LoCoT2V-Bench: Benchmarking Long-Form and Complex Text-to-Video Generation: Related Work

-\textbf{Long Video Generation} Long video generation requires models to generate videos longer than 10 seconds and it has always been an essential field in video generation area.
-Some of existing methods are mainly based on diffusion models\citep{lvdm, gen-l-video, freelong, flexifilm, historyguidedvideodiffusion, streamingt2v}.
+\textbf{Long Video Generation.} Long video generation requires models to generate videos longer than 10 seconds, and it has always been an essential direction in the field of video generation.
+Some of the existing methods are mainly based on diffusion models~\citep{lvdm, gen-l-video, freelong, flexifilm, historyguidedvideodiffusion, streamingt2v}.
 These studies introduce carefully designed modules and training strategies for extending short video generation models to longer video generation.
-Other methods use autoregressive models for long video generation\citep{3dvqgan, diffusionforcing, art-v, causvid, skyreels-v2, magi-1}.
-Due to autoregressive generation paradigm they could support variable length and even ultra-long video generation.
+Other methods use autoregressive models for LVG~\citep{3dvqgan, phenaki, diffusionforcing, art-v, causvid, skyreels-v2, magi-1}.
+Due to the autoregressive generation paradigm, they could support variable length and even ultra-long video generation.
 While these investigations are capable of generating long videos with high quality, most of them are limited to single-scene video generation, narrowing their application scope.

-Another type of long video, multi-scene video, has also achieved significant advance in recent years\citep{videodirectorgpt, moviefactory, videostudio, vlogger, vgot}.
-The considerable potential of LLM-driven agents towards tackling complex real-world problem has also brought some new thought into this area.
-For instance, \cite{dreamfactory} and \cite{movieagent} utilize powerful multi-agent collaboration to simulate film production procedure in reality, enabling more attractive and complex multi-scene video generation. \textbf{Video Generation Evaluation.} The great progress of video generation triggers the development of benchmarks for evaluating these methods.
-Traditional evaluation approaches focus on frame-level image quality and diversity, such as FID\citep{fid}, FVD\citep{fvd} and Inception Score (IS)\citep{inceptionscore}.
-CLIP-Score\citep{clipscore} is also used to evaluate prompt adherence of generated videos.
+Another type of long video, multi-scene video, has also achieved significant advances in recent years~\citep{videodirectorgpt, moviefactory, videostudio, vlogger, vgot}.
+The considerable potential of LLM-driven agents towards tackling complex real-world problem has also brought some new thoughts into this area.
+For instance, \citet{dreamfactory, movieagent} utilize powerful multi-agent collaboration to simulate film production procedures in reality, enabling more attractive and complex multi-scene video generation.

+\textbf{Video Generation Evaluation.} The great progress of video generation triggers the development of benchmarks for evaluating these methods.
+Traditional approaches focus on frame-level image quality and diversity, such as Inception Score (IS)~\citep{inceptionscore}, FID~\citep{fid}, and FVD~\citep{fvd}.
+CLIP-Score~\citep{clipscore} is also used to evaluate prompt adherence of generated videos.
 However, given that video evaluation inherently involves multiple factors, these metrics remain limited in scope and lack more comprehensive assessment.